 1. Needing equipment that exceeds your credit card limit

 According to the College Board, the average annual cost of books and supplies for an in-state, four-year public school is $1,298 for a full-time undergraduate student.
 As a college student, you likely don’t have that kind of money on hand.
-A credit card can be a helpful tool to finance small purchases for class like lab supplies, which you can repay later.
+A credit card can be a helpful tool to finance small purchases for a class like lab supplies, which you can repay later.
 But if the course equipment you need will push your credit card beyond its limit, you need to find another alternative.

 What you can do: Talk to your professor.
 They or the department might have the required supplies available for students in need to borrow during the semester.
 You can also reach out to classmates who you trust to see if they’d want to split supply costs and share them throughout the semester.
-If you’re going this route, it can be helpful to find a peer who’s taking the same course but at a different day or time than you.
+If you’re going this route, it can be helpful to find a peer who’s taking the same course but on a different day or time than you.
 This ensures each party has access to the supplies without creating a conflict.

 2. Billing discrepancies with the bursar